PandaaaHi/reinforcement-learning-for-gomoku/README.md

 ## Reinforcement-Learning-for-Gomoku
 This is an implementation of reinforcement learning algorithm (PPO) for playing Gomoku.
-To accelerate the training process, we adopt [ray](https://github.com/ray-project/ray) to scale our application and introduce asynchronous training to decouple data production and data consumption.
-We also implement a rule AI as baseline to choose the best model.
+To accelerate the training process, we adopt [ray](https://github.com/ray-project/ray) to scale our application and introduce asynchronous training to decouple data production and consumption.
+We also implement a rule AI as baseline.

 ### Requirements
-To train the AI model from scratch, need:
+To train the AI model from scratch, you may need:
 - numpy=2.4.6
 - pygame=2.6.1
 - ray=2.55.1